 Why paper tape?

-Most professional plasterers prefer papAdobeStock_240906202er tape for its excellent resistance to cracking and provides the strongest possible joint and easily usable with all taping tools.
+Most professional plasterers prefer paper tape for its excellent resistance to cracking and provides the strongest possible joint and easily usable with all taping tools.

 A good quality paper tape will have the right amount of spark perforations to allow trapped air to escape and avoid bubbles underneath.
 Plasterers prefer a “crisp” paper with good body, a rough surface for the compound to adhere to and a good crease down the centre for easy folding when applying to corner joints.